 Beyond just basic specification requirements (12 mil wear layers are for light commercial, etc) the installation method may limit applications, and some spaces require features most LVT simply doesn’t have.

 For example, LVT with a click or locking profile is not recommended for heavy commercial traffic applications, specifically those with heavy rolling loads.
 Other commercial spaces, like an operating room, require a seamless or monolithic floor for infection control and LVT simply doesn’t make sense in this space.

 Compared to many other flooring materials, LVT can be relatively easy to install.
 Most commercial flooring contractors have experience with this flooring type.
-LVT is also usually affordable and easy to ship and store unlike some other heavier materials or rolled goods that can be challenging for installers to transport to the site.
+Luxury Vinyl Tile is also usually affordable and easy to ship and store unlike some other heavier materials or rolled goods that can be challenging for installers to transport to the site.
 Most manufacturers provide detailed installation instructions as well as a variety of adhesive options to fit the needs of the installer and the space.

 While easier than a lot of other materials, installation can quickly become a negative if the right installation partner isn’t used.
 There are many great flooring contractors around the county, so make sure you are utilizing skilled and qualified installers who are familiar with resilient flooring materials such as LVT.

 A big part of the installation is the subfloor preparation.
 It is critical to the success of an LVT installation, regardless of the construction.
 If the subfloor isn’t properly prepared you can have beautiful LVT that has telegraphing, gapping or moisture issues over time.
 Lastly, if attempting a more complicated layout or pattern with LVT, the installation only becomes that more critical.
 Depending on the complexity, the installation prices may go up for more intricate designs, so discuss that with your contractor beforehand and make sure they are qualified to complete your project needs.